Mimis-Latlaeg-Hattalag/fintech-canary/README.md

    1. Stubbed and proxied with Mokito -- didn't like it -- I don't understand the client.
    2. Added private constructor to the service.
    3. Implemented full stubbing of the client to learn exactly how it's written.
-2. ToDo: Add Per-Prod tests next.
+2. Added 2 Pre-Production tests -- client wonders about API changes before release.
+   1. Curl
+   2. URL